SkySlicer500/TextGame/README.md

         }
 ## Configuring loader.json
 When you want to add more areas to your game than the ones initially provided, you will need to configure the loader to recognize the new packages.
 In order to do this manually you will need to follow the bellow guidelines.
 You need to put a comma between list items, so one there is a next area file, you need to put a comma but when there is not another area file, put no comma.
+For an example check the default version of loader.json.

         {
                 "areas": [